michael2747-j/HEAT/README.md

  • .NET 6 SDK or higher – Ensure the .NET SDK is installed for building the project.
  • Visual Studio 2022 (17.3 or later) – with the “Desktop Development with C++” and “Universal Windows Platform development” workloads (optional but recommended for WinUI 3 development).
  • Windows App SDK/WinUI 3 – The project uses WinUI 3 via NuGet; Visual Studio will install the Windows App SDK automatically.
- • HEAT C++ Modules (optional) – If you plan to use the native modules, you may need to compile the code from the cpp-modules branch and place the resulting binaries in the Modules/ directory or a known location.
+ • HEAT C# Modules (optional) – If you plan to use the native modules, you may need to compile the code from the cpp-modules branch and place the resulting binaries in the Modules/ directory or a known location.
 (See the cpp-modules branch README for build instructions.)
 HEAT Windows App 🔥

 The Windows platform implementation of the multi-platform HEAT project.